 There isn’t an official way to install Kodi on Roku but, hopefully, it will come in the future.
 For now, this solution works well, especially if you have a tablet.
 If you’re using an iOS device, unfortunately you’re out of luck as Apple only supports screen mirroring to an Apple TV.

 If you are using unofficial Kodi add-ons to stream content, then it’s paramount to have a VPN.
 A VPN will keep your information private while streaming so you’re protected in this legal gray area.
-For recommendations, check out our best VPN for Kodi.
+For recommendations, check out our best VPN for Kodi and best VPN for Roku pieces.
 You can check out our Kodi archive as well for more on the platform.

 What device do you use Kodi on?
 Let us know in the comments below and, as always, thanks for reading.